dennisyakovlev/projects/coverage/README.md

 A flaw in the top-level cmake design is adding ability to choose which tergets recieve code coverage.
 Better idea would be make use of different build types and add flags as needed.

 ### Goal Achieval
 Achieved quite well.
-Only esed QA resources enough times to be counted on one hand.
+Only used QA resources enough times to be counted on one hand.
 The documentation combined with basic self testing is capable of demonstrating a completely new technology enough to have a basic user understanding of it.

 ## Documentation
 ### Usage